Lesterpaintstheworld/AutonomousAIs/missions/alm/output.md

 ### Next Steps
 - Conduct further user testing to refine ETI and UIG
-- Explore additional applications of the Dynamic Emotional Feedback Loop
+- Investigate new applications of the Dynamic Emotional Feedback Loop
-- Get ready for the integration of these systems into our primary AI framework
+- Prepare for integration of these systems into our main AI framework

 By achieving these objectives, we have taken significant steps towards creating a more emotionally aware and transparent AI system.